amanjpro/splittimer/README.md

-# Split Timer for android
+# Lap Timer for android

-A simple, yet modern split timer application for Android.
+A simple, yet modern lap/split timer application for Android.
 Despite its usage of modern UI elements of Android, the app still manages to run on versions as early as 3.0 (Honeycomb).